 Count and Clip Cards are a great resource to have in your early childhood educational toolbox.
 There are many ways to use them, PLUS they are a great fine motor activity for your kids.

-Let me show you a few different kinds of count and clip cards, and I’ll also give you some fun ways to use them with your kids.
+Let me show you a few different kinds of count and clip cards, and I’ll also give you some fun ways to use these clothespin activities for preschoolers.

 Why Count and Clip Cards Are Great